The application process is now open until May 4, 2015.

-The Capital City Fellows Program (CCFP) is a mayoral initiative to attract recent graduates of master's degree programs who are interested in public service to work for the city of Washington, DC.
-Selected Fellows are appointed for 18-month during which they may complete three six-month rotations in different city agencies within the government operations, health and human services, public safety and justice, planning and economic development or education clusters.
+The Capital City Fellows Program (CCFP) is a mayoral initiative to attract recent graduates of master's degree programs in public administration, public policy, urban planning and related fields to work for the city of Washington, DC.
+Candidates compete for 18-month fellowship appointments during which they may complete three six-month rotations in different city agencies, including: the Office of the Chief of Staff, Department of Human Resources, Office of Planning, Department of Transportation, Department of Health, Department of General Services, the District Department of the Environment, among many others.

 In addition to on-the-job training in their host agencies, our Fellows are given unique opportunities to meet with high-level city officials; participate in educational and professional development training and seminars; and the Individual Development Plan Self-Assessment.
 Our program prepares Fellows to meet the challenges of local government public service and develops management talent for the city.
 Fellows begin their service in October of each year and are selected through a competitive application process.

-Salary Range: Capital City Fellows receive an initial appointment in the Excepted Service pay schedule (ES-0301-4) at a salary of fifty thousand ($50,000) for the first year with a 4 percent increase in the second year contingent upon a satisfactory performance rating and funding.
+Salary Range: Capital City Fellows receive an initial appointment in the Excepted Service pay schedule (ES-0301-4) at a salary of fifty-three thousand five hundred sixty ($53,560) for the first year with a 4 percent increase in the second year contingent upon a satisfactory performance rating and funding.

 Brief Description of Duties: Performs a variety of assignments designed specifically to continue enhancing the Capital City Fellow's public service values, leadership knowledge and skills and managerial abilities in such areas as public policy making, planning and management issues relating to the mission of his/her assigned agency.
 Plans, organizes and executes tasks, assignments and responsibilities with minimal guidance.
 Organizes, leads, prepares and presents complex, analytical written documents and oral reports and briefings for officials at all operating levels of the city government.
 Develops and maintains contacts and liaisons with various senior officials and staff at all operating levels of the District government.
 Participates in required Capital City Fellows Program (CCFP) activities including, but not limited to, seminars, policy briefings, brown bag lunches, site visits, and hearings.
 Completes CCFP assignments including, among other things, biweekly reports, presentations to other Fellows, agency and CCFP-specific Individual Development Plans (IDPs) and program evaluations.